Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 \paragraph*{Income elasticity of demand study}

 The income elasticity of demand describes how a household's consumption pattern varies with income, often proxied by total expenditure, to reflect consumer behavior in allocating resources across commodities.
-It has received substantial attention in both theoretical and empirical research, including \citet{blundell2007semi,imbens2009identification,li2021engel} and \citet{lopez2021estimating}.
+It has received substantial attention in both theoretical and empirical research, including \citet{blundell2007semi,li2021engel} and \citet{lopez2021estimating}.
 A conventional specification takes the form $Y=R\alpha +X^{\prime }\beta +\varepsilon $ where $Y$ is the budget share of a commodity, $R$ is the logarithm of income(total expenditure), and $X$ is a vector of covariates.
-Researchers typically focus on endogeneity arising from simultaneity between the income and expenditure on a specific commodity.
+Two problems are well recognized: One is endogeneity arising from a reversal causality relationship between the expenditure on a specific commodity and income.
+The other is censoring on the observed budget share because a notable proportion of households do not purchase certain commodities such as alcohol or transportation services.

-Heteroskedasticity has also been widely documented.
-For example, \citet{lewbel2006engel} showed that the discrepancy between observed and predicted budget shares tends to widen with total expenditure, motivating an examination of distinct expenditure patterns among households with high or low consumption propensities.
+In recent years, researchers tend to explore the distributional effects of income (or total expenditure) on budget shares, with particular attention to households at the high and low ends of the conditional distribution of commodity expenditure.
+A possible motivator for such distributional effects is widely documented heteroskedasticity in the relevant literature.
+For example, as \citet{lewbel2006engel} showed, the discrepancy between observed and predicted budget shares widens with total expenditure.
+The elasticity is thus expected to be heterogeneous across households’ relative positions in the conditional distribution of commodity expenditure.

-Furthermore, a notable proportion of households may choose not to purchase certain commodities, such as alcohol or transportation services, leading to censoring in the observed budget share.
-In such cases, a censored quantile regression specification is appropriate:
+These empirical needs make a quantile analysis, based on the specification below, a particularly appealing tool to reassess the income elasticity of demand: